nshalikiani/unique-ip-counter/README.md

 I used two BitSets for storage (since BitSet can only store maximum amount of Integer, we need two of them), main idea here is to transform ipAddress into unique integer and than mark it "already read" in BitSet.

+I assumed that Ip addresses are in the correct format,so I didn't provide some validations for that.

 ## Build and Run

 To build jar file: